Skip to main content

 1. Payment initiated

-When a customer proceeds to pay, an order and transaction are created with PENDING status.
-A payment.pending webhook event is fired.
+When a customer proceeds to pay, an order and payment are created with PENDING status.
+A PAYMENT_PENDING webhook event is fired.

 {